 Flooding can also affect the health and well-being of wildlife.
 Animals can be directly swept away by flooding or lose their habitats to prolonged inundation.
 Floodwaters can also impact habitats nearby or downstream of agricultural operations by dispersing waste, pollutants, and nutrients from fertilizers.
 While some of these substances, particularly organic matter and nutrients, can actually increase the fertility of downstream soils, they can also result in severe impacts to aquatic habitats, such as eutrophication.

-Because the town is on a hill, Shutesbury tends to be spared many of the deleterious flood events that impact communities in the valleys.
-Based on the above analysis, Shutesbury has a Medium vulnerability to flooding.
+Based on the above analysis, Shutesbury has a XX vulnerability to flooding.
 The following problem statements summarize Shutesbury's areas of greatest concern regarding the flood hazard.

 Flood Hazard Problem Statements